rackerlabs/rackspace-how-to/content/cloud-servers/creating-a-chroot-jail.md

 product_url: cloud-servers
 ---

-This article instructs you on how to configure a **chroot jail** using both Debian and RPM Package Manager (RPM) based distributions.
+This article describes how to configure a chroot jail by using both Debian&reg; and RPM Package Manager (RPM) based distributions.

-The instructions in this article create the chroot jail using the following example group and user names:
+These instructions create the chroot jail by using the following example group and user names:

-  group: **sftponly**
+  - group: **sftponly**

-  user: **ftpuploader**
+  - user: **ftpuploader**

 ### Create a group for jailed users

 Use the following instructions to create a group for jailed users:

-1. Create the jailed group using the following command:
+1. Create the jailed group by using the following command:

        groupadd sftponly

-   **Note:** This group will be used to restrict or **jail** users added to it to their home directory.
+   **Note:** This group is used to restrict or jail users to their home directory.

-2. Open **/etc/ssh/sshd_config** in a text editor and edit the file using the following actions:
+2. Open **/etc/ssh/sshd_config** in a text editor and edit the file by using the following steps:

   1. Comment out the following line by placing `#` before the line: